numba/numba/docs/source/developer/mission.rst

 extension points for library authors, and a compiler toolkit on which new computational acceleration technologies can be explored and built.

-The range of use-cases and application that can be targetted by Numba included (but is not limited to):
+The range of use-cases and application that can be targeted by Numba include (but are not limited to):

 * Scientific Computing
 * Computationally intensive tasks